bignerdranch/why_elixir/README.md

 ### Reliability

-(Elixir seems new, but Erlang VM actually old, history of reliability, supervision trees, etc) http://stackoverflow.com/questions/8426897/erlangs-99-9999999-nine-nines-reliability
+(Elixir seems new, but Erlang VM actually old, history of reliability, supervision trees, etc)

+http://stackoverflow.com/questions/8426897/erlangs-99-9999999-nine-nines-reliability

 ### Concurrency

 (CPUs not getting faster anymore, this is how we do performance now...)

+Steal some thoughts from https://news.ycombinator.com/item?id=10750166

+Also, this is unlike Node.js, which has a single-threaded async design, meaning that you can do something else while IO is happening, but anything computation-intensive blocks everything else (as far as I understand).

 ### Simplicity